Background

 It's

-an audio amplifier intended for use with SINCGARS radios, but there's
+use with SINCGARS radios, but there's some strange things

 The label says: